Kennedy-Lab-UW/Duplex-Sequencing/README.md

-Duplex-Sequencing
+Duplex Sequencing
 =================
-README
+##README

 Duplex Sequencing software package
 Version 2.0
-October 28, 2013
+February 20, 2014
+Programs by Scott Kennedy(1), Brendan Kohrn, and Mike Schmitt(1)
+Several steps are based on prior work by Joe Hiatt
-Programs by Scott Kennedy(1), Brendan Kohrn, and Mike Schmitt(1) (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195 Several steps are based on prior work by Joe Hiatt
+(1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195

 1. Glossery
-    Duplex Consensus Sequence (DCS):
+    -Duplex Consensus Sequence (DCS):
         A construct created by comparing two SSCSs.
 Quality scores and cigar strings attached to DCS sequences are meaningless, though cigar strings regain meaning after reallignment.

-    Duplex tag:
+    -Duplex tag:
         A random sequence of nucleotides that enables the identification of sequences resulting from the same starting molecule.

-    Family:
+    -Family:
         A group of reads that shares the same duplex tag.

-    Read:
+    -Read:
-        A DNA sequence which has not been compressed by ConsensusMaker.py.
-A raw read has not yet been modified by tag_to_header.py, while an SMI read has.
+        A DNA sequence which has not been compressed by *ConsensusMaker.py*.
+A raw read has not yet been modified by *tag_to_header.py*, while an SMI read has.

-    Single Stranded Consensus Sequence (SSCS):
+    -Single Stranded Consensus Sequence (SSCS):
         A construct created by comparing multiple reads and deciding ambiguities by simple majority.
 SSCSs are created by ConsensusMaker.py.
 Quality scores attached to SSCSs are meaningless. although the cigar strings still have meaning.

 2. Summary of process
     These programs are meant to be run in order, and result in the transformation of two input .FASTQ files containing data from two reads of an Ilumina sequencing run (or another next-generation sequencer) into a paired-end BAM file containing DCSs.
 They will also generate a file containing each different tag present, and how many times it occured, as well as a file, called extraConsensus.bam containing SSCSs that, for one reason or another, didn't have a mate (This is possible even if all reads origionaly had mates if the mate had too few or too many reads).

-3. Changes in this version from the last version (1.21) Ability to run paired-end files
+3. Changes in this version from the last version (1.21)
+    Ability to run paired-end files
     Bash script writing program
-    Choose which reads to make consensuses with  (dual_map v. mono_map) Customizable file names
+    Choose which reads to make consensuses with  (dual_map v. mono_map)
+    Customizable file names
     Filter for 'good' reads
     Filter for 'good' SSCS's (not too many N's)
     Filter for most common cigar string
     Filter out reads with soft-clipping

 4. Dependencies
     The following programs and packages must be installed on your computer.

     BWA (written with V 0.6.2)
     Samtools (written with V 0.1.17)
     Python (written with V 2.7.3)
     Pysam (written with V 0.7.5)
     BioPython (written with V 1.62)

 5. Inputs:
 	read-1-raw-data.fq
 	read-2-raw-data.fq

 6. Usage
     Create a folder with both your fastq files in it.
-    Run PE_BASH_MAKER.py, making sure to imput the correct read length (option --rlength), using the syntax shown below.
+    Run *PE_BASH_MAKER.py*, making sure to imput the correct read length (option --rlength), using the syntax shown below.
 Although it is recomended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, and --r2src.

            PE_BASH_MAKER.py [-h] [--ref REF] [--r1src R1SRC] [--r2src R2SRC]
                             [--min MINMEM] [--max MAXMEM] [--cut CUTOFF]
                             [--Ncut NCUT] [--rlength RLENGTH] [--blength BLENGTH]
                             [--slength SLENGTH] [--progInd PROGIND]
                             [--read_type READ_TYPE] [--isize ISIZE] [--absolute]
                             [--parallel]

           Arguments:
-      -h, --help            show this help message and exit --ref REF             .FASTA file containing the reference genome --r1src R1SRC         .fq file containing the raw read1 data --r2src R2SRC         .fq file containing the raw read2 data --min MINMEM          Minimum members for SSCS consensus [3] --max MAXMEM          Maximum members for SSCS consensus [1000] --cut CUTOFF          Mimimum percent matching for base choice in SSCS consensus [0.8]
+          -h, --help            show this help message and exit
+          --ref REF             .FASTA file containing the reference genome
+          --r1src R1SRC         .fq file containing the raw read1 data
+          --r2src R2SRC         .fq file containing the raw read2 data
+          --min MINMEM          Minimum members for SSCS consensus [3]
+          --max MAXMEM          Maximum members for SSCS consensus [1000]
+          --cut CUTOFF          Mimimum percent matching for base choice in SSCS consensus [0.8]
-      --Ncut NCUT           Maxumum percent N's allowed [0.1] --rlength RLENGTH     Length of a single read [85] --blength BLENGTH     length of the barcode sequence on a unprocessed single read.
+          --Ncut NCUT           Maxumum percent N's allowed [0.1]
+          --rlength RLENGTH     Length of a single read [85]
+          --blength BLENGTH     length of the barcode sequence on a unprocessed single read.
 [12]
           --slength SLENGTH     length of the spacer sequence in a unprocessed single read.
-      --progInd PROGIND     how often you want to be told what a program is doing [1000000]
+          --progInd PROGIND     how often you want to be told what a program is doing
+                                [1000000]
           --read_type READ_TYPE
                                 Type of read.
-Options: dual_map: both reads map properly.
-Doesn't consider read pairs where only one read maps. mono_map: considers any read pair where one read maps. [mono_map]
+Options: dual_map: both reads map
+                                properly.
+Doesn't consider read pairs where only one
+                                read maps. mono_map: considers any read pair where one
+                                read maps. [mono_map]
-      --isize ISIZE         Optional: Maximum distance between read pairs [-1] --absolute            Optional: Treat the program path as an absolute path --parallel            Optional: Perform the alignments of both reads in parallel
+          --isize ISIZE         Optional: Maximum distance between read pairs [-1]
+          --absolute            Optional: Treat the program path as an absolute path
+          --parallel            Optional: Perform the alignments of both reads in
+                                parallel

     Run the bash script from the command line with:

+    ```bash
     bash scriptname.sh 3>&1 1>&2 2>&3 | tee -a log.txt
+    ```

     where scriptname.sh is the newly-created bash script (.sh file), and log.txt is the desired name of your log file.
 This should run the rest of the process through to an output paired-end BAM file, copying the contents of stderr to a log file for documentation and reporting purposes.